MicrosoftDocs/azure-reference-other/studio-module-reference/convert-to-dataset.md

 -   For custom replace operations, the replacement will silently fail if you use as a replacement any character that does not conform to the current data type of the column.

--   If you need to save data that uses numerical data that is sparse and has missing values, internally, Studio supports sparse arrays by using a SparseVector, which is a class in the Math.NET numeric library.
+-   If you need to save data that uses numerical data that is sparse and has missing values, internally, Studio (classic) supports sparse arrays by using a SparseVector, which is a class in the Math.NET numeric library.
 Prepare your data that uses zeros and has missing values, and then use [Convert to Dataset](convert-to-dataset.md) with the arguments **SparseOutput** and **Remove Zeros** = TRUE.

 ##  Expected inputs